Low complexity among principal fully irreducible elements of Out($F_3$): The Rank-3 Principal Stratum Automaton A3

 \section{The Rank-3 Principal Stratum Automaton \texorpdfstring{$\widehat{\mA_3}$}{\^A3}}

 The ``Lonely Direction Automaton'' of \cite{automaton} includes as directed loops only the Stallings fold decompositions of rotationless principal fully irreducible $\vphi\in\outt$.
 To include directed loops for all principal fully irreducible outer automorphisms, instead of just their rotationless powers, we construct a new directed graph we call the ``Rank-3 Principal Stratum Automaton'' $\widehat{\mA_3}$.
-We construct $\widehat{\mA_3}$ by adding in ``permutation arrows'' where ltt structure permutation relabelings exist in the following sense:
+Before introducing $\widehat{\mA_3}$, we review $\mA_3$ as defined and constructed in \cite{automaton}.